Graduate FAQ

 Please note that courtesy review transcript evaluations can take up to a month to complete, so it is usually faster to apply.
 Send your courtesy review request to Tracey Britton, tbritto3@naz.edu, or 585-389-2051 in the School of Education, specify the program you're interested in, and include unofficial copies of transcripts for all colleges you attended.

-I want to be a teacher.
-However, I wasn’t an education major in my undergraduate studies.
+I wasn't an education major but want to become a teacher.
 Do you offer a program for me?

 Yes, we offer multiple initial certification programs for graduate students who want teaching certification and don't have an academic background in education.